folate/folate/README.md

 ### Skills
 - 💻 **Languages & Technologies:** Proficient in C# and the .NET ecosystem (Xamarin, Avalonia, ASP.NET, MAUI).

-### Current Projects
-- 🌟 **Currently working on:** A mobile app that scrapes the eDziekanat website.
-The official mobile API lacks many important features and has subpar UI/UX.
-My app aims to expand and improve the features and user experience compared to the official app, providing a more comprehensive and user-friendly solution for students.

 ### Interests
 - 🌐 **Development:** Passionate about web development and mobile development.
 - 🎶 **Hobbies:** In my free time, I enjoy listening to music, playing computer games, indulging in photography, and taking late night walks.